chklopp/process_amplicons/README.md

 # Aim

-This script checks in flash overlapped amplicon reads the presence of both end primers and separate sequences using two tags (forward and reverse) then splits the sequences in files using the sample names found in the tag file.
+This script checks flash overlapped amplicon reads (fastq format) the presence of both end primers and separate sequences using two tags (forward and reverse) then splits the sequences in Fasta files using the sample names found in the tag file.
 Then it extracts the most represented sequence and produces a statitics file.

 # Input file formats :